syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 * Rotation of a node is controlled by using its [`rotateAngle`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_RotateAngle) property.

-The following table illustrates how pivot relates offset values with node boundaries.

 | Pivot | Offset |
 |-------- | -------- |
 | (0.5,0.5)| offsetX and offsetY values are considered as the node’s center point. |
 | (0,0) | offsetX and offsetY values are considered as the top-left corner of the node. |
 | (1,1) | offsetX and offsetY values are considered as the bottom-right corner of the node. |

-The following code illustrates how to change the `pivot` value.

 {% if page.publishingplatform == "aspnet-core" %}